TorAlverMoen/CodeBreaker/README.md

 # Code Breaker
- A 'dry run' for a puzzle that could be included in a hobbyist game project.
+I am working on a puzzle game and this is a "dry run" for one of the puzzles.

-This version is developed in Visual Studio 2022.
+(Visual Studio 2022)